What is a Neuroblastoma?

 There is no way to prevent neuroblastoma.
 However, genetic factors seem to play a role in its development.
 People with a strong family history of cancer—especially childhood cancer—might want to ask about genetic testing before starting a family.

-Treatment depends on how much the cancer has spread.
+Treatment depends on whether the child has a low, intermediate or high risk cancer.
+Most important in determining the risk is how much the cancer has spread.
 This is called the tumor stage.
 Tumor stage is determined by how much of the tumor can be removed and whether it has spread to nearby lymph nodes or to distant organs.
 Here are the stages of neuroblastoma:

 Radiation and several types of chemotherapy have proved effective in treating neuroblastoma.
 Children who receive radiation or chemotherapy will need to be followed by a doctor after treatment.
 That’s because another cancer could develop.
 The doctor will also want to check for damage to bone marrow, the kidneys, heart, and other organs.